How To Use Fabric To Make Your Own Curtains

 Read our fourth post in the fabric facelift series to learn how to make your very own lined curtains.
 You will probably want to set aside a day if you include shopping for fabric and lining, the cost will depend mostly on the fabric you choose but you can expect to pay around five pound for each metre of lining.

-Here is a list of the things you will need to have to complete this project at home: Your chosen fabric, lining, curtain heading tape, a measuring tape, fabric scissors, a sewing machine, a needle and some thread, pins and a pencil.
+Here is a list of the things you will need to have to complete this project at home: Your chosen fabric, interlining fabric for curtains, heading tape for curtains, a measuring tape, fabric scissors, a sewing machine, a needle and some thread, pins and a pencil.

 1) Measure Curtains